-The two Senators serving in the Congress from Virginia represent the entire state.
-They campaign throughout Virginia every six years for election, and visit nearly all of the state's 95 counties and many of the cities in the process because all votes in the state count towards the election of a Senator - one vote in Halifax County is as good as one vote in Loudoun County.
+The two Senators serving in the Congress from Virginia represent the entire state for their six-year term.
+They campaign throughout Virginia every six years for election, and visit nearly all of the state's 95 counties and many of the cities in the process because all votes in the state count towards the election of a Senator.
+For statewide races, one vote in Halifax County is as good as one vote in Loudoun County.

 Roanoke has television stations that reach much of southwestern Virginia, and Lynchburg TV stations reach rural areas in Southside, so brief visits to those cities generate valuable media coverage.
 In addition, every candidate for one of Virginia's 5 statewide offices (two senators, Governor, Lieutenant Governor, and Attorney General) will appear in the Appalachian Plateau counties occasionally to show their commitment to that region.

-District boundaries shape the priorities of elected representatives.
-Odds are, in any Congress the elected member to the House of Repesentatives from the Sixth District (including much of the Shenandoah Valley) will care more about the budget and regulations from the US Department of Agriculture than the Congressman from the 10th District (including urbanized Arlington/Alexandria).
-The elected member to the House of Repesentatives from the Ninth District (including much of Southwestern Virginia) will normally care more about burley tobacco than the Representative from the 8th District (including Fairfax/Prince William suburbs).
+Candidates for all of the House of Representatives have a narrower focus than candidates for the five statewide offices.
+District boundaries shape the priorities of members of the House of Representatives.
+Odds are, in any Congress the elected member to the House of Representatives from the Sixth District (including much of the Shenandoah Valley) will care more about the budget and regulations from the US Department of Agriculture than the member from the Tenth District (including urbanized Arlington/Alexandria).
+The elected member to the House of Representatives from the Ninth District (including much of Southwestern Virginia) will normally care more about coal mining than the Representative from the Eight District (including Fairfax/Prince William suburbs).

 Who in the state's delegation to the US Congress cares the most about Navy contracts for shipbuilding and repairs, or how many aircraft carriers will be based on the East Coast?